 Why?
 Because the job of household CEO really only relies on your understanding of a few basic principles, a bit of common sense, and a commitment to becoming financially free — regardless of your household income.

-A good household CEO understands the power of these four principles, which I will expand upon on in my next series of posts:
+A good household CEO understands the power of these four principles:

-Once you grasp those principles, then you are well on your way to being a successful household CEO and gaining your financial freedom!
+Once you grasp those principles, then you’re well on your way to being a successful household CEO and gaining your financial freedom!